Smithfield Hall NYC

 NYC Guide

-Where to watch, where to celebrate, and where the city comes alive for World Cup 2026.
-Bars, fan zones, and viewing parties across all five boroughs.
+Where to watch, where to eat, and where the city comes alive for World Cup 2026.
+Bars, restaurants, fan zones, and viewing parties across all five boroughs.

 Premier League energy, every match on